A. P. de Zoysa

-Agampodi Torontal Paulus de Zoysa (5 April 1890 – 26 May 1968: ඒ. පී. ද සොයිසා), popularly as A. P. de Zoysa, was a Sri Lankan social reformer, pre-colonial era politician and a Buddhist scholar.
+Agampodi Torontal Paulus de Zoysa (5 April 1890 – 26 May 1968: ඒ. පී. ද සොයිසා), popularly known as A. P. de Zoysa, was a Sri Lankan social reformer, pre-colonial era politician and a Buddhist scholar.

 Early life

 A. P. De Zoysa was born on 5 April 1890 in Randombe, Ambalangoda in the Southern province of British Ceylon (now Sri Lanka).
 Initially he was known as Agampodi Torontal de Zoysa, but later changed his name from Torontal to Paulus.
 His parents died in an epidemic when he was eleven, and thereafter he was brought up by his grandmother.
 He started his education in the nearby historic temple, the Maha Samudraramaya, and then received his primary education at the Wesley Sect School in Randombe and Rajapaksa College.

 Later in 1902, he moved to Wesley College in Colombo.
 De Zoysa was not only a good student but also a keen cricketer, artist and actor.
 In 1907, he was admitted to Mahinda College, Galle where he came under the influence of its principal, the famous Theosophist and Pali scholar Frank Lee Woodward.
 He passed the 1910 Cambridge Senior Examination, also received a Certificate in Art.
 In the same year, he taught at Mahinda College for three months as an assistant to the Principal, Woodward.
 Appointed to Dharmaraja College, Kandy in 1911, Zoysa moved to several schools with the intention of earning a higher salary, and made sure to save most of his salary for a future purpose.
 While still a teacher, he passed the London Matriculation Examination in 1917.